 Navigate to chrome://settings/content.

-If your tested web application uses HTML pop-ups, you need to disable Chrome’s pop-up blocker.
-To do that:
+If your tested web application uses HTML pop-ups, disable the pop-up blocker in Chrome:

 In the Pop-ups section, select Allow all sites to show pop-ups.